24 Apr Suricata, Snort and Zeek: 3 Open Source Technologies for Securing Modern Networks

-Bro is an intrusion detection system that works differently from other systems because of its focus on network analysis.
-While rules-based engines are designed to detect an exception, Bro looks for specific threats and trigger alerts.
-(Note: after this was published, Bro was renamed to Zeek).
+Zeek (formerly known as Bro) is an intrusion detection system that works differently from other systems because of its focus on network analysis.
+While rules-based engines are designed to detect an exception, Zeek looks for specific threats and trigger alerts.

-While Bro IDS can certainly be used as a traditional IDS, users more frequently use Bro to record detailed network behavior.
+While Zeek IDS can certainly be used as a traditional IDS, users more frequently use Zeek to record detailed network behavior.
 For example, it can be used to keep long-term records of all HTTP requests and results – or tables correlating MAC and IP addresses.

 If the flexibility is an advantage, a disadvantage is that Bro, with its deep-packet inspection, is resources intensive.
 It’s worth noting that threat intelligence is more readily available through Snort or Suricata.
 To that end, Bro is fairly complicated to use, though the community is actively working to make this easier.

 Bro gets it namesake from “big brother” and has been in development since 1995, but the project received greater support and attention following a grant from the National Science Foundation in 2010.
 For some time, Bro was considered a best-kept secret in cybersecurity, but the tool is gaining traction due to its unique flexibility and capabilities.